 “Copy price elements unchanged and reconsideration of taxes,” type G, is in copy control price

 - Rounding rule – It is based on which the value for the condition type is rounded.
-If left blank, the system would use commercial rounding to find a condition type value.
+The system would use commercial rounding to find a condition type value if left blank.
 In commercial rounding, a value less than 5 will be rounded down, and a value greater than or equal to 5 will be rounded up.

 In order for the group condition to be effective, the items must belong to a group.
-Items may, for example, all belong to the same group of materials.
+Items may, for example, all belong to the same materials group.

-- Currency conversion – This indicator, if it is marked, will cause the system to convert the currency from the condition currency to the document currency after the multiplication of the terms.
-If the value is not marked, the system converts the currency of the condition to the currency of the document before multiplying the value of the items.
+- Currency conversion – If marked, this indicator will cause the system to convert the currency from the condition currency to the document currency after the multiplication of the terms.
+If the value is not marked, the system converts the currency of the condition to the document’s currency before multiplying the items’ value.

-- Exclusion – Indicates whether the system automatically excludes discounts that are proposed during the pricing process.
+- Exclusion – Indicates whether the system automatically excludes proposed discounts during the pricing process.
 This indicator can be set in two ways:

 - For a particular condition record (the field appears on the Details screen)